About the Vibrant Denver Bond

 Project Development and Evaluation

-The Vibrant Denver bond program empowers communities to take an active role in shaping and preparing Denver for the future.
-Denverites can share general thoughts on the state of infrastructure in their neighborhoods and submit specific project ideas.
-Starting in April, community-led subcommittees will review this public input, as well as city recommendations based on the 2025-2030 CIP, to help create project lists.
-The project lists recommended by subcommittees will go to an executive committee for final review before the bond program package is put in front of voters in November.
+During the Vibrant Denver bond program process, from February through April, Denverites shared general thoughts on the state of infrastructure in their neighborhoods as well as submitted specific project ideas.
+Starting in April, community-led subcommittees reviewed this public input, as well as city recommendations based on the 2025-2030 CIP, to help create project lists.
+The project lists recommended by subcommittees went to an executive committee and Denver City Council for final review before the bond program package was referred to voters in November.

 • Community ambassadors and leaders